 Theologians who subscribe to this view interpret the Book of Revelation as a chronological account of the great tribulation.
 They see the Church age or age of grace since Calvary as the times of Gentiles.
 They believe that the Old Testament is the account of God’s dealings with the Jews, but believe that this dispensation is yet unfinished, and that a seven year tribulation remains for the Jews.
 This dispensational view is a relatively new doctrine.
 Its earliest roots can be traced to post reformation Catholic theologians who developed this theology in order to oppose the teaching of the reformers, including Luther, Calvin and Knox, who associated the institution of the papacy with the anti-Christ of scripture.
 Dispensational doctrine did not gain acceptance among Protestants until after 1830 as a result of a prophecy by a woman named Margaret McDonald who spoke of a secret coming of Christ for His church before the tribulation.
-The doctrine was spread by Charles Darby [Plymouth Brethren] and popularized by Scofield.
+The doctrine was spread by Charles Darby of the Plymouth Brethren.

 Interestingly, the oldest or classical interpretation of Christ’s second coming teaches that the resurrection of the dead in Christ and the catching up of all believers to meet Him in the air will be immediately followed by His return to earth to rule for a millenium. (see W. Grudem, Systematic Theology, p.
 1111)

-Jesus promised that we would have tribulation in this life.
-(Jn 16:33) In that sense, this entire age can be considered a time of tribulation.
+Jesus promised that we would have tribulation in this life (John 16:33).
+In that sense, this entire age can be considered a time of tribulation.
 Tribulation, trials and persecution have always been the experience of God’s people.
 History proves that early Christians experienced persecution and martyrdom in the 2nd and 3rd c.
 AD.
 Today, Christians are dying for their faith in Indonesia, Sudan, N. Korea, Vietnam, and China.
 Jesus’ prayer was not that we would be taken out of world but that we would be kept from evil (Jn 17:15)

 We need to be careful not to be deceived about some secret coming of Christ.
 We should not be fixed on a preconceived idea of the future and Christ’s return; no one knows the day when He will return, but we should be prepared at all times.
-There is not one verse in the entire New Testament that mentions a seven year tribulation.
 We should not be deceived to think that we will never go through persecution or tribulation, great or small.
 We need to prepare our hearts that we might be faithful regardless of what cup God gives us to drink We can take great faith that Christ can miraculously deliver us or empower us to go through any persecution or tribulation.
 We’ll know it’s Him because we know Him and His word [we’ll meet Him in the air] not because he fulfills a predetermined set of circumstances.

 Jesus spoke of the “Great Tribulation” in the Olivet discourse and He referenced Daniel the prophet.
 Many have correctly interpreted this tribulation to be a fulfillment of another prophecy by Jeremiah of a time known as “Jacob’s trouble” in which the people of Jacob (Jews?) would experience great tribulation.
 In Daniel chapter 9 we have the record of an interpretation of a vision that Daniel received.
 He is told that the vision applies to “his people.”
 Obviously, that would be the Jews.
 But, if this time of great tribulation that Jesus was speaking of is for Jews, when did it or will it occur?
 That is the key question.
 Is the Great Tribulation for the future, or is it fulfilled or is it continually unfolding even now?

 The classical, most prevalent, teaching of the church has been that believers will endure a time of tribulation when the anti-Christ persecutes the church.
-Nowhere in scripture is there given a seven year time period for this persecution.
 At the end of this time, Christ will return to rule on earth.
 As He returns, the dead in Christ will be raised first and then those of us who remain will be transformed and we shall all meet Him in the air.
 We shall immediately descend to earth with Him to conquer His enemies and rule for a thousand years.

 The notion of a pre-tribulation rapture is easily refuted by scripture.
 1Thessalonians 4:15 makes it clear that the dead in Christ will be raised or caught up before those who remain alive at Christ’s return.
 Rev 20:4-5 refers to the “first resurrection” [rapture] as including those who had been martyred during the “great tribulation”.
 “I saw thrones on which were seated those who had been given authority to judge.
 And I saw the souls of those who had been beheaded because of their testimony for Jesus and because of the word of God.
 They had not worshiped the beast or his image and had not received his mark on their foreheads or their hands.
 They came to life and reigned with Christ a thousand years.
 (The rest of the dead did not come to life until the thousand years were ended.)
 This is the first resurrection.
 Blessed and holy are those who have part in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years.”
 (Rev. 20:4-6) How could this be, if the rapture precedes the “great tribulation.”
 1Thessalonians 4:17, referring to the resurrection of the dead who are in Christ, refutes a secret rapture in referring to “a loud command, with the voice of the archangel and with the trumpet call of God.”
 A trumpet call is not a secret thing.
 In biblical culture, the trumpet call was sounded to proclaim a public feast, to sound the alarm for battle or to announce the coming of the King, all of which are done publicly and openly, not secretly.
 In fact, Jesus warned us not to believe any reports that He had come in secret.
 “At that time if anyone says to you, ‘Look, here is the Christ!’ or, ‘Look, there he is!’ do not believe it.”
 (Mark 13:21) The Bible says, “every eye will see Him.”
 (Revelation 1:7)